awesto/django-shop/docs/sources/reference/customer-model.rst

 ============================================

-As almost all models in **django-SHOP**, the ``Customer`` model itself, uses the :ref:`reference/deferred-models`.
+As almost all models in **django-SHOP**, the ``Customer`` model itself, uses the :doc:`deferred-models`.
 This means that the Django project is responsible for materializing that model and additionally allows the merchant to add arbitrary fields to *his* ``Customer`` model.
 Sound choices are a phone number, birth date, a boolean to signal whether the customer shall receive newsletters, his rebate status, etc.